Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 Snow activities

-• Heli-skiing: World-class heli-skiing in the Chugach Mountains - vast glaciated terrain and deep powder for experienced skiers.
+• Heli-skiing: World-class heli-skiing in the Chugach Mountains, with vast glaciated terrain and deep powder for experienced skiers.

-• Snowshoeing: Trails through old-growth rainforest and along the valley floor, with the chance of wildlife sightings.
+• Snowshoeing: Trails through old-growth rainforest and along the valley floor, with the chance of wildlife sightings along the way.

 • Cross-country skiing: Groomed Nordic trails in the Girdwood valley for classic and skate skiing in a spectacular setting.

-• Glacier tours: Winter glacier excursions to the nearby Portage Glacier and Spencer Glacier - accessible by road or rail.
+• Glacier tours: Winter excursions to the nearby Portage Glacier area, a short drive south through the mountains.

 • Fat biking: Groomed winter trails for fat biking through the snow-covered Girdwood valley.